bbauska/W3Cx-2of5/README.md

 And the last little change that we're going to make is,

 I think that this looks interesting, but if you open it up to full size, you'll see that this header is kind of over here on the left, and I don't really like the way that looks.

-So I'm going to go into our 'h1' tag here, and I am going to say that the text-align should be in the center.
+I'm going to go into our 'h1' tag here, and I am going to say that the text-align should be in the center.

 And what that's going to do is take this and move it to the center.

 One thing you should be aware of is that text-align is relative to the container that something is being stored in.

-So, you can see that this header is relative to the page.
+You can see that this header is relative to the page.

-So if we resize the page,
-it actually sort of changes the way that it looks.
+If we resize the page, it actually sort of changes the way that it looks.

-So, be mindful of that.
+Be mindful of that.

-We're in a day and age where
-so many different screen sizes are possible to be used and you kind of have to consider how something looks for every orientation of a page, in order to make sure that it looks good for everybody.
+We're in a day and age where so many different screen sizes are possible to be used and you kind of have to consider how something looks for every orientation of a page, in order to make sure that it looks good for everybody.

-So play around with that,
-and play around with some of
-the other attributes that I didn't get to in this little demo because there are so many that we learn in the lesson and I encourage you to mess around with them, and just sort of see what each one does.
+Play around with that, and play around with some of the other attributes that I didn't get to in this little demo because there are so many that we learn in the lesson and I encourage you to mess around with them, and just sort of see what each one does.

 <!------------------------------------------------------------------------------------------------>